thecodepixi/OneLineADay/README.md

     - has a cover image (file upload)
     - journals cannot have more than one entry per day
   ### Day (Journal Entries)
-    - users cannot make more than one entry per day, per journal. (probably handled by journal model ?)
     - has one optional image (file upload)